 Nuclear energy is enjoying a renaissance.
 There is now an almost global political consensus that it presents a scalable, non-intermittent and zero-carbon solution.
 Intermittent power sources such as wind and solar cannot be relied on for continuous energy output and do not supply the same baseload power that nuclear energy can produce.
 One only needs to look at the images of frozen wind turbines in Texas last year to visualise the importance of non-intermittency.
-Additionally, nuclear power presents one of the lowest operating costs at around 2 cents per kilowatt-hour and is extremely energy dense.
+Additionally, nuclear power presents one of the lowest operating costs and is extremely energy dense.